-The Risk Appetite requirements are monitored by the Reinsurance Manager and reported to the Risk & Compliance Committee via the Risk Appetite Return on a quarterly basis.
+The Risk Appetite requirements are monitored by the Chief Actuary and reported to the Risk & Compliance Committee.
 Given the importance of the Group's reinsurance program to provide adequate cover, reinsurer relationships are closely monitored in order to detect any change in attitude, appetite or approach, and mitigate any potentially negative effects.